I like to cook and eat natural, healthy, and tasty foods. I use minimal oil and don't use artificial colors or preservatives in my cooking.

 - Drop 1 teaspoon full of the batter into the hot oil.
 Make 6-8 such fritters in a batch.

-- Fry them in medium-hot oil till they become golden brown.
-Remove the pakoras onto an absorbent paper towel.
+- Fry them in medium hot oil until they become golden brown.
+Remove the pakoras on an absorbent paper towel.

-- Repeat the same for making all the gotas (fritters).
+- Repeat the same for making all the fritters.

-- Serve them hot with chutney.
+- Serve methi pakora (gota) hot with chutney.
 You can also eat them with a cup of hot coffee or tea.
 Enjoy!